oldu73/doc/docs/microsoft/excel/1-excel-misc.md

 You may edit macros directly in this file.

-From another workbook, to allow editing macro, you maybe need to unhide it first (PERSONAL.XLSB) in View tab - unhide.
+From another workbook, to allow editing macro, you maybe need to unhide it first (PERSONAL.XLSB) in View tab - Unhide.

 ***